Prophysaon andersoni

-Prophysaon andersoni, common name the reticulate taildropper, is a species of air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Arionidae, the roundback slugs.
+Prophysaon andersoni, common name the reticulate taildropper, is a species of air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Ariolimacidae.

 These slugs are notable for being able to self-amputate (autotomy) a portion of their tail.

 Description

 Adults of this slug species are about 50 mm when active, but can exceed 60 mm in length.
 The color of the body is a grayish or reddish brown, or can be yellowish.
 The dorsum is furrowed with a reticulated pattern like a mesh of diamond shapes.
 The mantle of the slug has two dark lateral bands.
 The mucus is yellow or orange.

 Distribution

-This species of slug occurs in North America, including California, Oregon and part of Montana.
+This species of slug occurs in North America, including California, Oregon, Idaho, and part of Montana.